What You Should Know About the Types of Epoxy

 When would you use a casting resin?

 Casting resins are meant to be used for just that – casting.
-You should pour them into something that has sides to be able to contain them.
+You should pour them into something that has sides to be able to contain the liquid.
 They can be poured into deep layers if desired.
 Comparing both types of epoxy, removing bubbles from casting resins is much easier than doming resins.

 Can you use doming resins and casting resins interchangeably?